oddmario/zohodb.py/README.md

 At the moment this file was last modified:
 > Zoho Sheet supports up to 2 million cells of data in a single spreadsheet (across multiple sheets) with a maximum number of 65,536 rows and 256 columns per sheet.

-ZohoDB.py allows extending this limit by creating multiple workbooks (spreadsheets) each with the same structure (*) then adding the names of all the workbooks in the `WORKBOOKS` list of ZohoDB.py.
+ZohoDB.py allows extending this limit by creating multiple workbooks (spreadsheets) each with the same structure (*) then passing the names of all the workbooks as a list for the `workbooks` argument of `ZohoDB`.
 That's it, ZohoDB.py handles the rest for you :)

 (*): same structure means the same sheets (tables) and the same columns structure for each sheet.

-## The future of ZohoDB.py
+## The performance of ZohoDB.py
-This project is currently a simple single-filed one that doesn't have any constructors, However I'm planning on turning this into a bigger project soon :)
+ZohoDB.py currently doesn't have the best performance when it comes to inserting, updating or deleting data when we have more than a single workbook (spreadsheet) used.
+This is expected to become more efficient in the future.
+However for now you can pass a `workbook_id` argument to any of `update()` or `delete()` whenever possible.
+This will make the query run faster since ZohoDB will know which spreadsheet has the row we're trying to update or delete.

+As for `insert()` and if we have multiple workbooks, ZohoDB.py has to go through all of your workbooks to know which one can take the row(s) you're trying to insert.
+This also is expected to become faster in a future release :)